Skip to main content

 }

-Edit the contents as needed such as changing the display name and the deamon and start command, remove all the comments (everything including and after //)
+1. Edit the contents as needed; for example; you will need to change the display name, the deamon, and start command.
+Make sure to remove all the comments (everything including and after //)

-Once you are happy with the file save and make sure the file is uploaded then refresh or log out and back into the panel.
+2. Once you are happy with the file, save and make sure the file is uploaded.
+Next, refresh the page, or log out and back into the Panel.

-If all went well you should now see the game/application in the Games & Software section of the sidebar and if you click on it it should load the console page where you will be able to start it up.
+3. If all has gone well, you should now see the game/application in the Games & Software section of the sidebar.
+Clicking the game or application should load the console page as with any other instance.
+You will be able to start the program through the usual method.

-You may also submit your custom game to our community schemas repo on github, which will allow other customers to provide fixes and also use your schema!
+You may also submit your custom game to our Community Schemas repo on github, which allows customers to provide fixes, as well as use your schema!